 - Summons received.

-- Confirm video conference (if opposition or appeal hearing).
+- Confirm video conference (if an appeal hearing).

 - Exchange email and telephone contact details with your D Young & Co representative.